chriseal/pnc_virtual_wallet_parse/README.md

 ## Usage

+1. Manually export the appropriate statements (CSV or PDF) from PNC.com

+2. Run the following functions as appropriate (in something like iPython)

 ```
 year_to_analyze = 2017
 combine_monthly_statements_for_year('./data/transactions 2017 acct yyyy', year_to_analyze, './data/acctyyyy_2017.csv')
 parse_pnc_statement_pdf('./data/spend account', year_to_analyze, './data/spend_acctzzzz_2017.csv')
 ```

 ```
 def combine_monthly_statements_for_year(folder_path, year_to_analyze, save_to_fpath):